irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 $ help logout
 logout: logout [n]
     Exit a login shell.
     Exits a login shell with exit status N.  Returns an error if not executed in a login shell.

+$ help pwd
+pwd: pwd [-LPW]
+    Print the name of the current working directory.